aleen42/PersonalWiki/Programming/JavaScript/data_structure/bt_bst/bt_bst.md

     <strong>Figure 1</strong> An organizational chart is a tree structure
 </p>

 The top node of a tree is called the **root** node.
-If a node is connected t other nodes below it, the preceding node is called the ****
+If a node is connected t other nodes below it, the preceding node is called the **parent** node, while the following one is called the **child** nodes.